kudashevs/vite-plugin-remove-blocks/README.md

     console.log('creating Foo');

     if (bar instanceof Bar !== true) {
-        throw new Error('makeFoo: bar param is required and must be instance of Bar');
+        throw new Error('makeFoo: bar param must be an instance of Bar');
     }

     if (baz instanceof Baz !== true) {
-        throw new Error('makeFoo: baz param is required and must be instance of Baz');
+        throw new Error('makeFoo: baz param must be an instance of Baz');
     }

     return new Foo(bar, baz);